skytap/terraform-provider-skytap/website/docs/r/environment.html.md

 ### Timeouts

-The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/docs/configuration/resources.html#timeouts) for certain actions:
+The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/docs/configuration/resources.html#operation-timeouts) for certain operations:

 * `create` - (Defaults to 10 mins) Used when creating the environment
 * `update` - (Defaults to 10 mins) Used when updating the environment